 Homicide: Life on the Street was a police procedural that depicted the work of a fictionalized version of the Baltimore Police Department Homicide Unit.
 It ran for seven seasons (122 episodes) on NBC, from 1993 to 1999, and was followed up by a TV movie, which served as the series finale.

 Although Homicide had an ensemble cast, Andre Braugher (playing Detective Frank Pembleton) emerged as the show's most prominent star.
-Homicide: Life on the Street racked up many critical accolades in its six years: it won TV Critics Association Awards for Outstanding Achievement in Drama in 1996, 1997, and 1998; became the first drama ever to win three Peabody Awards for drama (in 1993, 1995, and 1997); won a spot in 2007 on Time magazine's “Best TV Shows of All Time” and was named by TV Guide as ‘The Best Show You're Not Watching&rsquo in 1996;.
+Homicide: Life on the Street racked up many critical accolades in its six years: it won TV Critics Association Awards for Outstanding Achievement in Drama in 1996, 1997, and 1998; became the first drama ever to win three Peabody Awards for drama (in 1993, 1995, and 1997); won a spot in 2007 on Time magazine's “Best TV Shows of All Time” and was named by TV Guide as "The Best Show You're Not Watching" in 1996.
 It also placed #46 on Entertainment Weekly's “New TV Classics” list.

 The show was adapted from Homicide: A Year on the Killing Streets, a work of non-fiction by Baltimore Sun reporter David Simon that was based on his experiences with a Baltimore Police Department homicide unit.
 Simon became a consultant and producer with the series, saying at the time that he wanted to demythify the American police detective.
 While detectives are often portrayed in stories (of all kinds) as noble souls who care deeply about their victims, Simon believed actual detectives saw violence as a normal part of their jobs.
 He sent the book to director (and Baltimore native) Barry Levinson in the hope that it would make a good film adaptation, but Levinson, after reading it, believed it was better material for TV because the characters and stories could be chronicled over a longer period of time and fleshed out more fully.
 Levinson thought a television adaptation might bring a fresher, more original edge to the police drama genre, because the book exposed many of the myths of police dramas by revealing such things as the fact that cops didn't always like each other, and that criminals sometimes got away with their crimes.
 Levinson contacted screenwriter Paul Attanasio with Simon's material, and Homicide became Attanasio's first venture into TV writing.
 Consequently, all episodes of Homicide show the credit, “Created by Paul Attanasio” at the end of their opening sequence.
 The series title had originally been Homicide: A Year on the Killing Streets, but NBC didn't want the show's scope limited to a year, and believed that the use of the word "life" was more edifying than the phrase "killing streets".
 Levinson was indifferent, he thought the audience would just call the series "Homicide" either way.
 The opening theme music was composed by another Baltimore native, Lynn F. Kowal, a graduate of Johns Hopkins.